gundam-organization/gundam/README.md

 As GUNDAM is designed for maximize flexibility to accommodate various physics works, it allows to share optimizations and debugging for every project at once.

+## Long Term Support for Version 1.8

+This is the long term support branch starting from GUNDAM 1.8.0.
+This branch consists of a set of carefully curated fixes, with minimal, or no, new features.
+Please see ~[LONG_TERM_SUPPORT.md][./LONG_TERM_SUPPORT.md] for specific documentation on how we create a new patch.

+The goals for this branch are:

+  1. Stability is the end-all-and-be-all goal.
+  1. All changes need to be documented in detail.
+  1. Changes should be absolutely MINIMAL.
+No. New.
+Features.
+  1. All new 1.8 branch tags are based on the LTS/1.8.x branch.
+  1. Merges happen after a gundam coordinator consensus.
+  1. All validations should be rechecked after each new patch release.

 ## Showcase